OffchainLabs/genesis-file-generator/README.md

 The target address can be verified in the [Safe deployments](https://github.com/safe-global/safe-deployments?tab=readme-ov-file#deployments-overview) repository.

+### GnosisSafeProxyFactory v1.3.0

+Deployed at `0xa6B71E26C5e0845f74c812102Ca7114b6a896AB2` and `0xC22834581EbC8527d974F8a1c97E1bEA4EF910BC` using CREATE2.

+Source code available at https://github.com/safe-global/safe-smart-account/blob/v1.3.0/contracts/proxies/GnosisSafeProxyFactory.sol .

+Note: there are 2 addresses where this Safe can be deployed to:

+- `0xa6B71E26C5e0845f74c812102Ca7114b6a896AB2`: when using Arachnid's CREATE2 proxy (the canonical address)
+- `0xC22834581EbC8527d974F8a1c97E1bEA4EF910BC`: when using the safe singleton factory

+This script deploys the contract to both addresses.

+#### How to verify the creation bytecode and the target address

+Follow the building instructions of the repository and obtain the creation bytecode in the artifacts json file.

+The target address can be verified in the [Safe deployments](https://github.com/safe-global/safe-deployments?tab=readme-ov-file#deployments-overview) repository.

 ### MultiSend v1.3.0

 Deployed at `0xa238cbeb142c10ef7ad8442c6d1f9e89e07e7761` and `0x998739BFdAAdde7C933B942a68053933098f9EDa` using CREATE2.